Key Takeaway

 Progression rate: 2.5-5kg per week for beginners, 1.25-2.5kg for intermediates

-Method 2: Increase the Reps
+Method 2: Increase Reps

 How: Keep the weight the same but perform more repetitions